 This asymmetry makes it difficult to imagine how an extension of the more fundamental partial differential equation (\ref{largeScaleExtenssion}) for the probability density function $p(u,r)$ must be designed.
 It is also conceivable that this is not possible, i.e. that a complete model of structure functions cannot be formulated for the longitudinal component in isolation but only in a more general framework accounting for the interdependence of longitudinal and transversal increments as, for example, discussed in \cite{Boschung:2017}.

 Yet, the analysis presented has a solid foundation.
 The scaling law (\ref{rnDef}) extends over a wide range of scales, from the dissipation well into the inertial range.
-It is likely an approximation only, but is still as clearly pronounced as hardly ever observed in experimental data, let alone with an integer scaling exponent.
-What is more, the model equations for $S_2$ and $S_3$ derived from this relation show good agreement with experimental data over the entire range of scales, including the dissipation range.
+It is likely an approximation only that becomes invalid for small Reynolds numbers, see appendix \ref{prelimResults}, but is still as clearly pronounced as hardly ever observed in experimental data, let alone with an integer scaling exponent.

 Another notable result is the fact that the model does not comprise free parameters.
 The empirical scaling law (\ref{rnDef}) introduces one additional parameter into the model, $\tau$ or, equivalently, the length scale $\rho$.
 This scale marks the transition from the dissipative to the inertial scaling regime for the second order structure function and can be expressed as a function of the Reynolds number and the mean rate of energy dissipation.